DanielTsiang/price-tracker-app/README.md

 **Option** B: For Debugging in an IDE **(e.g., PyCharm)**

-To run the app in a way that allows you to use your IDE's debugger, run `run_debug.py` from your IDE.
+To run the app in a way that allows you to use your IDE's debugger, run `run_debug.py` from your IDE with the `DATABASE_URL` environment variable set.
 This will start the Streamlit server and allow you to set breakpoints and debug your `app.py` script as you would with any other Python program.

 Your web browser will open a new tab at `http://localhost:8501`.